Raghavagr/Raghavagr/README.md

 </a>

 <br><br>
-Hi I'm Raghav Agrawal, a Third Year IT student and a data analyst.I am keen towards Data Science and aspire to grow as Data Science and Big data analyst.
-Beside this I like writting so, I work as content writter and contribute articles at <a href="https://contribute.geeksforgeeks.org/">@geeksforgeeks</a>
+Hi I'm Raghav Agrawal, a Third Year IT student and a data analyst.
+I am keen towards Data Science and aspire to grow in field of Data Science and Big data analytics.
+Apart from this I like technical content writting and I also work as a blogges and have personal blog at <a href="https://rgcrazytech.blogspot.com/">.blogspot.com</a>
 <br><br>

 **Talking about Personal Stuffs:**